 5. Describe the concept of a binary tree.

 Answer: A binary tree is a hierarchical data structure in which each node has at most two children, referred to as the left child and the right child.
-The topmost node of the tree is called the root.
-Binary trees are used in various applications, such as binary search trees and binary expression trees.
+The root is the topmost node of the tree.
+We use binary trees in various applications, such as binary search trees and binary expression trees.

 6. Write an algorithm to traverse a binary tree in preorder, inorder, and postorder.